View Categories

 Step 3: Configure OAuth Redirect URIs

-- For pages like login, my-account, and registration, include the user_registration_social_login=facebook parameter at the endpoint.
+• You can add pages such as login, my-account, and registration, and include the user_registration_social_login=facebook parameter at the endpoint.

 3. Check the Redirect URI

-You can now enter the OAuth redirect URI individually to check for validity, under the Redirect URI Validator.
+You can now enter the OAuth redirect URI individually to verify its validity under the Redirect URI Validator.

 Step 5: Copy App ID and Secret